 We’ve already seen greater efficiencies across infrastructure projects in recent years, thanks to re-using or standardising designs, but there’s even greater potential here.
 By changing our mindsets to automate by default, we can free up valuable time for designers to focus on the more creative elements of their work.

 Employees can spend between 1.8-2.5 hours a day searching for information.
 However, Electronic Document Management Systems (EDMS) can take away the frustration of having to hunt for the most up-to-date design files, instead empowering people with the right information, to make the right decisions at the right time.
 Better data storage and distribution, according to access rights, not only saves time but improves communication with clients too.
 Andwith real-time design data available at their fingertips, engineers can ensure their simulations always run true to life.

 6. Hosting design data

 Clients are increasingly hosting project data on their own platforms, as well as pushing us to become more innovative and interactive in our approach.
 A client in the leisure and entertainment industry is hosting its own EDMS to organise project data and create real-time 3D visualisations that colleagues can walk through virtually to make decisions and give feedback.
 As clients become more sophisticated in their data management and their expectations increase, we must have the right technology in place to meet their needs.

-7. Global projects demand a more connected approach
+7. Global projects demand

 Atkins’ recent Qetaifan Island North project in Qatar is a four-year endeavour with 200+ design team members spread out around the world.
 Given that it’s not unusual on major projects to have 10-15 disciplines and delivery teams coordinating structural, civil and environmental engineers, master planners, architects, specialists and more, the way in which everyone interacts must be set out clearly from the start, to avoid confusion.